yucoder14/selenium-and-pyautogui-fun/README.md

 When the script is running, you CANNOT touch the machine where the script is running.
 Otherwise, everything will break.
 GUI scripting is very fragile, so please tend it with extra care.
+If you get unlucky and a pop-up pops up, try to recover as fast as you can.
+If not, the script will continue where you previously failed.

 This script is bound to fail sometime in the future if the College decides to revamp the student directory, modify any of the id's of html elements,